BensThoughts/zero-rabbit/README.md

     });

-Only need to connect once somewhere in your main module.
+You only need to connect once somewhere in your main module.
 Once you have connected you can publish anywhere in your app.

 *const rabbit = require('zero-rabbit')* and then *rabbit.publish()*.